eBay/nice-dag/docs/tutorial-react/read-only-dag.md

 ## Step 2: Render DAG node

-`nice-dag` doesn't give any default render for node.
+**Nice-Dag** doesn't give any default render for node.
 To create a renderer for a node, you need to pass [useNiceDag](../api-ref/useNiceDag.md) an function argument.

 ```jsx
 import { useNiceDag } from "@ebay/nice-dag-react";